 If I lived in Vilnius I’d spend hours in this place!

 A small and cozy bookshop / cafe was a blissful place!
 The aroma of fresh coffee and old books mixed there giving somehow an intellectual vibe.

 I spent quite some time in this place, reading and writing, while two dogs cheerfully played besides me.

 I visited a few cafes in Vilnius (I blame October for that) but this was definitely my favourite one!

 When I go to Lithuanian capital next time I’m sure I will spend the majority of my time there!
 Oh, and a little bonus – they sell some quirky, vintage souvenirs there!

 Alternative Vilnius: Market Hall

 That’s where most of locals do their grocery shopping and I can see why – the selection is wide, the prices are very affordable and it’s a great way to socialize with other locals.

 If you enjoyed that post why don't you share it with your friends?
 That would mean so much to me!
-Also be sure to join 17.000+ fellow travelers and follow me on Facebook, Twitter, G+ or Instagram for travel updates and even more pictures!
-If you don't want to miss any news from me sign up to my monthly newsletter!5 Lis '14 Lithuania
+Also be sure to join 30.000+ fellow travelers and follow me on Facebook, Twitter, or Instagram for travel updates and even more pictures!
+If you don't want to miss new posts sign up to my newsletter or follow on Bloglovin!